laasyaaki/laasyaaki/README.md

 ## Hi i'm Laasya!

 I'm a computer science student at Carnegie Mellon University.
-I'm mainly a part of an AI and cybersecurity research project and a software development club, but I'm also involved in improving the CMU student dining expirience, cultural orgs, and more.
+I'm mainly a part of an AI and cybersecurity research project and a software development club, but I'm also involved in improving the CMU student dining experience, cultural orgs, and more.

 ### Some tools and languages I've used: